jidn/python-Makefile/README.md

 There is also a `pytest` target to run tests and break at an unhandled exception.

 `added 2016-04-01` You may also give command-line arguments which are pass to TESTRUN.
+Just follow the target with `--`.
-This also works for the target `pytest`
+This also works for the `pytest` target.

+Example: See each test on its own line.
+    make test -- -v

 ### clean clean-all
 The target clean removes everything but environment and clean-all removes the environment.